-Among almost most important military conflicts in history, from earliest years by Alexandre the Greatest to Gulf War, unidentified flying objects have been observed.
+Unidentified flying objects have been observed among almost the most critical military conflicts in history, from the earliest years by Alexandre the Greatest to Gulf War.

-Their presence was also noticed and reported during the first World War, also originated a book “UFOs of the First World War: Phantom Airships, Balloons, Aircraft and Other Mysterious Aerial Phenomena” by Nigel Watson.
+Their presence was also noticed and reported during the first World War.
+It also originated the book “UFOs of the First World War: Phantom Airships, Balloons, Aircraft, and Other Mysterious Aerial Phenomena” by Nigel Watson.

-In this book, Mr. Watson published an interview from German Air Force ace Peter Waitzrick, that not only witness and UFO but confirmed that the Red Baron shoot down a spacecraft himself.
+In this book, Mr. Watson published an interview with German Air Force ace Peter Waitzrick, who not only witnessed but confirmed that the Red Baron shot down a spacecraft himself.

-“It’s been over 80 years and ordered me not to tell anything.
-But I’m already at the end of life and I want my children and grandchildren to know the truth”, said Peter Waitzrick.
+“It’s been over 80 years, and you ordered me not to say anything.
+But I’m already at the end of life, and I want my children and grandchildren to know the truth”, said Peter Waitzrick.

 On the morning of March 13, 1917, while patrolling over western France, coming from an airfield in Belgium, they spotted an object of about 40m (120 feet) in diameter, similar to two overlapping silver plates and orange lights.

-Even not recognizing the aircraft the Red Baron decided to open fire, to the slowly hovering UFO, at that time the United States had just entered the war, so it was possible it was an American unknown weapon.
+Even not recognizing the aircraft, the Red Baron decided to open fire on the slowly hovering UFO; at that time, the United States had just entered the war, so it might have been an unknown American weapon.

-He witnesses two small occupants apparently survived the crash and left the wreckage, running into the woods.
+He witnesses two minor occupants survive the crash and leave the wreckage, running into the woods.

 What the facts say about the Red Baron shooting down the flying saucer

-But never mentioned anything about the unknown American craft like he believed at the moment he opened fire on that spring morning.
+But he never mentioned anything about the unknown American craft like he believed when he opened fire that spring morning.

-Peter Waitzrick told he was ordered me not to tell anything, maybe the Red Baron received the same order.
+Peter Waitzrick told me he was ordered not to say anything.
+Maybe the Red Baron received the same order.

-If they shoot down a flying saucer, it is certainly that the German troops would have conducted a search for the wreckage and its occupants on North France.
+If they had shot down a flying saucer, it is undoubtedly that the German troops would have searched the wreckage and its occupants in North France.
 But there were no records found.

 “There’s no doubt that what the Baron shot down that day was no U.S. reconnaissance plane.
-It was some kind of craft from another planet.
-Those guys who ran off into the woods weren’t Americans.”
+It was some craft from another planet.
+Those who ran off into the woods weren’t Americans.”